LondonCanoeClub/londoncanoeclub.github.io/pages/become-a-member.md

 $65 two adults with no dependents
 $70 family (two adults with dependents under 18 years of age)

-Membership benefits include use of the canoes and kayaks during operating hours (one boat per adult member at a time) and an annual parking pass for Sharon Creek Conservation Area.
+Membership benefits include use of the canoes and kayaks during operating hours (one boat per adult member at a time).
 Members may bring guests who may paddle together in their canoe or take turns using a kayak.

+Please note that 2024 canoe club memberships **do not** include a parking pass for Sharon Creek Conservation Area.
+Parking passes can be purchased separately through the Lower Thames Valley Conservation Authority - [link to parking pass information]({{ site.parking_info }}).

 ### Steps to Become a Member:
 1. Fill out the [application form]({{ site.membership_form }})
 2. Submit the membership fee by etransfer to [{{ site.membership_email }}](mailto:{{ site.membership_email }}), preferably listing the names of all adult members in the etransfer memo
-3. Wait for an email letting you know your membership has been processed, at which point you can come out to Sharon Creek to collect your membership card(s) and parking pass from the volunteer on duty anytime during operating hours.
+3. Wait for an email letting you know your membership has been processed, at which point you can come out to Sharon Creek to collect your membership card(s) from the volunteer on duty anytime during operating hours.
 Make sure you bring photo ID when you come to pick up your membership!
 {% endif %}

 ![A Canoe Club canoe sitting on the dock at Sharon Creek Conservation Area](/images/canoe_on_dock.jpg)